-- Identifying improvements to the intersection of Highway 7 and Highway 15 to meet interim and long-term transportation needs;
+- Identifying improvements to the Highway 7 / Highway 15 and Highway 7 / McNeely Avenue intersections to meet interim and long-term transportation needs;

-- Conducting an access review of commercial entrances and intersections to Highways 7 and 15 to ensure safe and efficient traffic operations and to support ongoing and proposed development of surrounding lands;
+- Reviewing accesses for commercial entrances and intersections to Highway 7 and Highway 15 to ensure safe and efficient traffic operations and to support on-going and proposed development of surrounding lands; and

 - Considering all road users including active transportation and recreational trail users.

-In parallel with the Preliminary Design and Environmental Assessment Study, MTO and WSP will work with the Town of Carleton Place on a separate study to develop a Secondary Plan under the Planning Act, R.S.O.
+In parallel with the Preliminary Design and Environmental Assessment Study, MTO and WSP are working with the Town of Carleton Place on a separate study to develop a Secondary Plan under the Planning Act, R.S.O.
 1990, c.
 P.13 for lands surrounding the Highway 7 and Highway 15 intersection.
 The Secondary Plan will be presented to the Town of Carleton Place Council for adoption.